-Query response Returns the number of periods/cycles produced when the LIST sequence is started.
-Example(s) >SOUR2:LIST:COUN 5 - sets the number of repetitions to 5 for the list sequence >SOUR2:LIST:COUN? - returns the number of repetitions
+Returns the number of periods/cycles produced when the LIST sequence is started.
+Query response - sets the number of repetitions to 5 for the list sequence Example(s) >SOUR2:LIST:COUN 5 >SOUR2:LIST:COUN? - returns the number of repetitions Notes Note that SWEep and LIST are not intended to run indefinitely but can when COUNt is set to INF.

-Note that SWEep and LIST are not intended to run indefinitely but can when COUNt is set to SOURce:DC:LIST:NCLeft Description Queries the number of remaining repetitions of a running LIST sequence Syntax SOURce[n][:DC]:LIST:NCLeft? [,channel\list] Arguments None Returns the number of remaining repetitions of the LIST sequence (not the number of Query response remaining steps in the sequence) including the ongoing iteration, when the LIST has been triggered.
+SOURce:DC:LIST:NCLeft Description Queries the number of remaining repetitions of a running LIST sequence Syntax SOURce[n][:DC]:LIST:NCLeft? [,channel_list] Arguments None Query response Returns the number of remaining repetitions of the LIST sequence (not the number of remaining steps in the sequence) including the ongoing iteration, when the LIST has been triggered.
 Right after triggering NCLeft will return COUNt.
 During the last iteration a value of 1 will be returned.